How Much Do Optometrists Make? Salary and Career FAQs

 How long does it take to become an optometrist?

 On average, it takes about seven to nine years to complete an optometry education.
-The undergraduate degree will take three to four years and optometry school takes about four years.
-If an optometrist chooses to specialize, it will take an additional year for them to begin practicing optometry.
+The undergraduate degree takes three to four years, and optometry school takes about four years.
+If an optometrist chooses to specialize, it can take an additional year for them to begin practicing optometry.